Guidelines for Writing a Research Paper

 - Every source that you refer to your paper/thesis needs to be documented in the 'Works Cited' section.

 - Do not use footnotes for documenting sources.
 Use parenthetical documentation of sources and make sure you are using the appropriate style (i.e. literary style; there is also a linguistic style which is also favoured in TEFL).
 It is not that important whether you use the style outlined in the 6th, 7th or 8th edition of the MLA Handbook; make sure you are using the same style consistently throughout your paper.
+You can also refer to this MLA guide (provided by Purdue University) if you are unsure about the citation style.

 - When consulting online resources, please check their scholarly credentials, e.g. is the author of a specific text discernable?